 You and your partner will enjoy Love & Other Drugs (2010) because the film asks you to think about what matters in your life.
 Even if you aren’t a wealthy pair, you can still find happiness together.

-Check out Love & Other Drugs to think about what happiness will look like for both of you in the future.
+Watch Love & Other Drugs to think about what happiness will look like for both of you in the future.

 Keep This List Handy!